A2osX/A2osX/.Docs/User Guide.md

 - A2osX has been tested on ProDOS versions 2.0.3 and 2.4.2.
 We welcome testing and feedback on using A2osX with other versions.
 - The NS.CLOCK.SYSTEM is not needed by A2osX because there is a Kernel Module that accomplishes the same thing, please see the section on KMs.
 A user may want the NS.CLOCK.SYSTEM file if they are running other applications (i.e. AppleWorks) from the same volume so that the NSC patch gets enabled for their apps use of the clock.
 - There are enhancements planned for the QUIT CODE routine.
 In the future, we hope to allow you to execute another SYSTEM file from the Shell in A2osX whereby QC routine will unload A2osX, load your other SYSTEM program (again i.e. AppleWorks) and then when you quit that application, the QC routine will reload A2osX.
+- When A2OSX.SYSTEM starts, it initializes the system in stages as described above (load KMs, load Kernel, execute INIT, etc.).
+If during this process you hold down the Open-Apple key, A2osX will stop at the end of each stage until you press another key.
+You can use this to debug startup problems/hardware conflicts.
 - When the KERNEL first starts, if the user presses Control-R a special maintenance mode is enabled.
 This is discussed in detail below.
 - Currently the entire User/Group system is incomplete.
 As such we have temporarily set GETTY to automatically login each Terminal as user ROOT and execute the profile stored in ./ROOT.
 This may change prior to release.
 - The ./ETC/INIT file can be used to automatically start the SSC.DRV and GETTY process for an external terminal.
 It can also be used to load network drivers and processes at boot.